rolandeni/AWS-challenge-with-VPC/README.md

 # Holiday-project
 ## Using ansible to install and configure Nginx.
-## To create 3 servers on aws, then place them behind a Load Balancer.
+## Created 3 servers on aws and placed them behind a Load Balancer.
-## Create a private VPC and keep the instance private without having a public IP.
+## Create a private VPC and then made the instance private without having a public IP.